rixiobarrios/project-4/README.md

 judge a book by its cover – or an app by its design.
 Reach out to your instructors to discuss your project idea ASAP!

+For this project, you can choose between working individually or working with a group of your choice.

 ## Requirements